demisto/content/Packs/WindowsForensicsPack/Playbooks/playbook-PS-Remote_Acquire_Host_Forensics_README.md

 This playbook allows the user to gather multiple forensic data from a windows endpoint.
-Including network traffic, MFT (Master File Table) or registry export by using the PS remote automation which enables to connect to a windows host without the need to install any 3rd party tools using just native Windows management tools.
+Including network traffic, MFT (Master File Table) or registry export by using the Powershell Remoting integration which enables to connect to a windows host without the need to install any 3rd party tools using just native Windows management tools.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.